 Visit the Hakutsuru Sake Brewery Museum in Kobe

-The Hakutsuru Sake Brewery Museum in Kobe is open from 0930-1630 (last entrance 1600).
+The Hakutsuru Sake Brewery Museum in Kobe is open from 09:30-16:30 (last entrance 16:00).
 Admission is free and the museum is located a 15-minute walk from the JR Sumiyoshi station.

-The original sake brewhouse is open to the public to show the traditional methods of sake brewing that were employed here.
+The original sake brewhouse is open to the public to showcase the traditional methods of sake brewing that were employed here.
 Hakutsuru has brewed sake in Kobe since 1743 and continues to do so.
 Visit here to see the old and new techniques and explore the world of sake in Kobe!
 More details on the Hakutsuru Sake Brewery here

 Buy sake from a store in Japan

-To buy sake from a store in Japan in order to taste it you’ll want to take note of a few details on the label.
+To buy sake from a store in Japan in order to taste it, you’ll want to take note of a few details on the label.
 You should be able to get a rough indication of its taste from the following terms.

 Nihosu-do: (日本酒度) this indicates the sugar and alcohol content of the sake.
 You’ll typically find values between -3 (sweet) and +10 (dry).